Directly from the specialist – high-quality technology so that you get the best solution.

 TechniLink TechniSat

-VieraLink panasonic
+VieraLink Panasonic

+Some devices or functions can only be triggered via addressed control commands.
+Such devices require their own address.
 The master device uses these addresses to send commands to specific target devices.
-When a master device sends a command, it is sent to all devices in the HDMI chain.
-The target device with the appropriate address will respond to the command, while the other devices will ignore it.
-In addition, there is also the concept of broadcast address, which allows the master to address all devices at once, for example to turn off all devices connected to the HDMI chain.
+When a master device sends a command, it is broadcast to all devices in the HDMI chain.
+The target device with the corresponding address will respond to the command, while the other devices will ignore it.
+In addition, there is also the concept of the broadcast address, which the master can use to address all devices at once, for example, to turn off all devices connected to the HDMI chain.

 restrictions